Lamont Roach Jr.: Roach vs. Davis

-On September 30, 2024 it was announced that Roach, who at that time was also a WBA super featherweight champion, was granted special permission by World Boxing Association to move up a weight class and challenge Gervonta Davis for his WBA lightweight title on December 14, 2024.
+On September 30, 2024 it was announced that Roach, who at that time was also a WBA super featherweight champion, was granted special permission by the WBA to move up a weight class and challenge Gervonta Davis for his WBA lightweight title on December 14, 2024.
 On October 6, 2024 the fight was confirmed to take place at Toyota Center in Houston, TX on December 14, 2024.
 Late October 2024, it was reported that the fight was postponed.
-On November 13, 2024 it was reported that the fight was "targeted" for March 1, 2025.
+On November 13, 2024 it was reported that the fight was targeted for March 1, 2025.
 On November 29, 2024, the bout between Roach and Davis has been confirmed to be held on March 1, 2025 at Barclays Center in Brooklyn, New York.

 Davis would retain his WBA lightweight title in a majority draw (115–113 Davis, 114–114, and 114–114), the first of his professional career.
 The decision was met with significant controversy, particularly due to a moment in the 9th round in which Davis suddenly took a knee following a quick jab from Roach.
 Davis then walked to his corner, motioned toward his left eye, and was wiped with a towel.
 Referee Steve Willis incorrectly did not call it a knockdown against Davis.
-Had the knockdown been correctly called, Roach would have won via unanimous decision and resulted in the first loss of Davis' career.
+Had the knockdown been correctly called, Roach would have won via split decision and resulted in the first loss of Davis' career.
 Nevertheless, Roach was only the third fighter to go the distance with Davis, after Germán Meraz and Isaac Cruz.
 In the post-fight interview, Davis stated "I just got my hair done two days ago, and she put grease in it. [...]
 When you're sweating and things like that, the grease came into my face and burned my eyes."
 He then later expressed interest in rematching Roach.
 On March 4, 2025, it was reported that Roach's camp filed an appeal to the NYSAC to overturn the draw.
 3 days later, the NYSAC stated that although Roach should have been credited with a knockdown against Davis, they opted not to overturn the result, claiming that "the referee's call was not outcome-determinative".